pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 A trait method is object-safe if it meets these requirements:
 - method requires `Self: Sized` or
-- method does not use `Self` anywhere other than the first argument
+- method only uses a `Self` type in receiver position

 Understanding why the requirements are what they are is not relevant to the rest of this article, but if you're still curious it's covered in [Sizedness in Rust](./sizedness-in-rust.md).